How To Be A Sustainable Hotel: Go Greener

-Sustainability is among the hot topics worldwide, and business life is a big part of the social action to fight against the environmental crisis, including the hospitality industry.
+Sustainability is among the most pressing topics worldwide, and business life plays a significant role in addressing the environmental crisis, including the hospitality industry.
 Therefore, sustainability in the hospitality industry is also becoming a demand of the audience.

 Considering it is a broad topic, let's start with understanding sustainability.
 McGill University describes the term as 'meeting our own needs without compromising the ability of future generations to meet their own needs.'